creationix/exploder/README.markdown

 The second type is the sparks.
 They fly faster and die after either a specified timeout or fly off the screen.

-The bounding box is the entire window and is dynamic.
+The bounding box is the entire window.